 The TOTs Program serves newborns and young infants with feeding challenges due to tethered oral tissues (i.e., tongue and lip ties).

-Most families who participate in the program are able to meet the feeding goals they have for their baby.
-Participating parents have reported a high rate of satisfaction with both the treatment team (a speech-language pathologist and a physical therapist) and their ability to restore the feeding relationship with their baby in a short amount of time.
+Participating families have reported a high rate of satisfaction with their ability to restore the feeding relationship with their baby in a short amount of time while receiving comprehensive support.